petra-tovarkova/mini-games/README.md

 # mini-games
-repo full of easy games that are just some experiments..
+repo full of easy games as practise...